 I love wood as a material so the decision was pretty easy for me.

 They say maple wood is the best but you can also use beech wood with no problem.

-The teething ring should be well sanded and then treated with some natural finish.
+The wooden teething ring should be well sanded and then treated with some natural finish.
 Off course you are not going to use the stuff we use on furniture.